 Answer

-If you have a TomTom ONE 3rd or 4th ed. the same is true.
-But in these cases
+If you have a TomTom ONE 3rd or 4th ed. the same is true: the device does not

-there may be a solution available:
+support itinerary planning.
+But there may be a solution available.

-that the software inside the 3rd/4th ed. does have the possibility for route
+The software inside the 3rd/4th ed. does have the possibility for route

 planning.
 It is waiting there to be activated: by changing the menu.